Portage Cars: Shifting gears in New Zealand’s automotive market

 Pictured above: Blaine Barratt (left) and Ken Quigley (right).

 Portage Cars, a well-established dealership in New Zealand with seven locations across the country, is navigating the twists and turns of a rapidly changing automotive industry.
-With a strong commitment to customer service and vehicle quality, the dealership is embracing the rise of digital platforms and shifting buyer preferences, all while maintaining the trust they’ve built with customers nationwide.
+With a strong commitment to customer service and vehicle quality, the dealership is embracing the rise of digital platforms and shifting customers preferences, all while maintaining the trust they’ve built with customers nationwide.

 Ken takes pride in this rigorous process.